CCTV Rules for Society- CCTV Rules and Regulations in India

 Along with these regulations, there are a few recommendations specified for CCTV rules for society that need to be discussed:

-Installing a CCTV camera comes with a set of predetermined rules and regulations in India.
-The managing committee needs to ensure that the lawyer should review the by-laws from time to time.
+Installing CCTV cameras for society comes with a set of predetermined rules and regulations in India.
+The managing committee needs to ensure that the lawyer reviews the bylaws from time to time.

 2. Seek Member Consent